Owner, All-Star Coach/Choreographer, Dance Instructor (Pre-School, Pom, Hip Hop, Jazz, Contemporary, Kick)

 It has been important to Mr. Mozingo to use his talent to raise awareness for many Festivals and PrivateFoundations.
 Tracy has been involved with raising awareness with charities such as; Gilda’sClub,” Dancing from the Heart” (2000-2003), “South Florida Dance for Life” (2004), Alzheimer’s Association, ”A Love Affair”(2001-2012).

 Alex has been dancing since the age of 4 and doesn’t plan on stopping any time soon!
-Through the years she trained in tap, jazz, hip hop, musical theatre, contemporary, lyrical and pom.
+Through the years she trained in tap, jazz, hip hop, musical theatre, contemporary, lyrical, and pom.
+Alex began her training in Appleton, WI under the former President of Dance Masters of Wisconsin, Marcia Fellows MDE, and her daughter, Juliana Van Asten CDE, as well as Arielle Elms MDE.
+Alex continued her training in various studios, including under Denise Carlson-Gardner.

 Alex has been teaching at POD now since 2017 and has been loving it ever since.
-She has been choreographing for recreational classes and competitive solos and duets since 2014.
-One of her favorite dances she choreographed was a tap duet that she performed with her younger sister.
+She has been choreographing for recreational classes and competitive solos and duets since 2014, being recognized and awarded at both the local and national levels.

-In addition to teaching at POD, Alex is working on her B.S. at the University of Wisconsin – Green Bay majoring in Middle Childhood Education and minoring in English in hopes to become a middle school English teacher.
+In addition to teaching at POD, Alex is working on her B.S. at the University of Wisconsin – Green Bay majoring in Middle Childhood Education and minoring in English in hopes to become an elementary school teacher.

 Brianna grew up in the Milwaukee area before moving to Green Bay for college, where she attends UW Green Bay.
 She trained at Young Dance Academy in Oak Creek, WI, from the age of two until she was eighteen years old.
 She is trained in classical ballet, jazz, lyrical, hip hop, pom and tap.
 She was a competitive All-Star Dancer from the age of twelve to eighteen, competing in solos, duets, and was on the Senior All-Star team at one of her local studios.